 Industry Risk Classification

-Your SIC (Standard Industrial Classification) or NAICS code affects underwriting materially.
-Lenders apply industry risk overlays to every application - meaning a restaurant with a 720 credit score and 1.4x DSCR gets treated differently than a medical practice with the same profile.
+Your SIC or NAICS code affects underwriting materially.
+Lenders apply industry risk overlays to every application.

 High-risk industries with elevated denial rates and worse terms: